dccartagena/dccartagena.github.io/_posts/2022-11-01-my-todo-list.md

 title:  "My to-do list"
 ---

 Let me share with you my to-do list for the next decades.
 Some activities are charitable, others are laughable, and others are random.
 We will see how many are completed in the future.
-Last update: 27.
-October '22.
+Last update: 5.
+April '25.

 ***Keywords*** --- to-do list, goals, personal deveolpemnt.